Choose to get the COVID-19 vaccine

 - Print a photocopy of the card to keep in your wallet

 - Keep the original copy in a safe place, like with your birth certificate or your social security card

 - Post photos of your vaccine card on social media because it includes personal health information (PHI) such as your name and your birthdate

-- Laminate the card in case there is a need for booster shots or more information to be added later
+- Laminate the card in case there is a need more information to be added later

 What questions about the vaccine are doctors at NMC Health asked the most?

 We spoke to our medical experts about what they of the COVID-19 vaccines.
 If you have questions about getting the vaccine that we didn’t answer, please talk to your doctor.